Mount Louisa

 Mount Louisa's health metrics are close to national benchmarks.

 The level of common health conditions among its general population is somewhat typical but higher than the nation's average among older cohorts.
-Private health cover rate in Mount Louisa is approximately 52% of the total population (~5,832 people), slightly leading the average SA2 area.
-Mental health issues and asthma are the most common medical conditions, impacting 8.6 and 8.4% of residents respectively.
-About 69.9% of residents declare themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
-Mount Louisa has 11.9% of residents aged 65 and over (1,322 people), which is lower than the 14.9% in Rest of Qld.
+Private health cover stands at approximately 52% of the total population (~5,826 people), slightly higher than the average SA2 area.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 8.6 and 8.4% of residents respectively.
+A total of 69.9% of residents declare themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
+The area has 11.9% of residents aged 65 and over (1,320 people), which is lower than the 14.9% in Rest of Qld.
 Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health